 Researcher Denholm Aspy of the University of Adelaide School of Psychology is the name most commonly associated with this vitamin as it relates to sleep.

-In the latest study, completed in 2018, 100 participants in a double-blind study found 240 mg of pyridoxine increased the amount of information remembered from their dreams.
-Contrary to earlier, smaller studies, the larger study found that it didn’t increase the vividness, bizarreness, emotionality or color.
-Those earlier studies included only 12 participants so it’s possible that this is true for some people.
+In a 2018 study, 100 participants in a double-blind study found 240 mg of pyridoxine increased the amount of information remembered from their dreams.
+Contrary to earlier, smaller studies, the larger study found that it didn’t increase the vividness, bizarreness, emotionality, or color.
+Those earlier studies included only 12 participants, so it’s possible that this is true for some people.

-It’s believed supplementation helps to increase cortical arousal during the REM stage of sleeping.
+Supplements help to increase cortical arousal during the REM stage of sleeping, researchers believe.

 How can you use this information in your dream journaling practice?

-It might be something you want to consider.
-You could try supplementation for several consecutive nights and then try dream journaling for several consecutive nights without it.
-It is a vitamin, after all, so you’re probably not deficient if you’ve been eating a healthy diet with a variety of foods.
+Remember, too, that it is a vitamin.
+You’re probably not deficient if you’ve been eating a healthy diet with a variety of foods.
 Realize, too, that there’s a difference between level and deficiency.
 Just relying on what you get in your diet might not cause the effect of increased cortical arousal to the point that it would affect your dreams.
 But with a healthy diet, you wouldn’t necessarily be considered deficient of Vitamin B-6.